Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The belt muscle of the head (m.
-Splenitis capitis) lies anterior to the upper part of the sternum-mastoid and trapezius muscles.
-It begins on the lower half of the ligamentous ligament (below the level of the IV cervical vertebra), on the spinous processes of the 7th cervical and the upper three to four thoracic vertebrae.
-The tufts of this muscle go upwards and laterally and attach to the mastoid process of the temporal bone and to the site under the lateral part of the superior occipital line of the occipital bone.
+The splenitis capitis muscle (m. splenitis capitis) is located in front of the upper part of the sternocleidomastoid and trapezius muscles.
+It begins on the lower half of the nuchal ligament (below the level of the fourth cervical vertebra), on the spinous processes of the seventh cervical and upper three to four thoracic vertebrae.
+The bundles of this muscle go upward and laterally and are attached to the mastoid process of the temporal bone and to the area under the lateral part of the superior nuchal line of the occipital bone.

-Function: with bilateral contraction, the muscles unbend the cervical part of the spine and the head.
-With one-sided contraction, the muscle turns its head in its direction.
+Function: With bilateral contraction, the muscles extend the cervical spine and head.
+With unilateral contraction, the muscle turns the head to its side.

-Innervation: posterior branches of cervical spinal nerves (CIII-CVIII).
+Innervation: posterior branches of the cervical spinal nerves (CIII-CVIII).

 Blood supply: occipital artery, deep cervical artery.